DylanMoss1/SnakeHunt/README.md

 ## Conclusion

 Overall, this was a very fun game to make and I learnt many new skills.
-I am moving on to learn more front-end web development using React JS and hopefully I can combine these 2 skills in the future to improve this project in the future.
+I am moving on to learn more front-end web development using React and hopefully I can combine these 2 skills in the future to improve this project in the future.